Running shoes are the cornerstone of a successful runner whether you’re running for fun or for a marathon.

 Here’s a brief overview of Brooks’ running shoe top features.

 Unlike Mizuno, Brooks’ shoes are a bit heavier in weight but not by much.
-Most of their shoes are within a range of 200 to 320 grams.
+Most of their shoes are within a range of 7 ounces to 13 ounces (almost one pound per shoe).

-Brooks Hyperion Tempo is one of the lightest running shoes of the brand that weighs around 207 grams.
+Brooks Hyperion Tempo is one of the lightest running shoes of the brand that weighs around 7 ounces.

 When it comes to durability, Brooks is characteristically more durable thanks to its reinforced construction.